About MAPRx

 V. Improve beneficiary education, decision-making and assistance for choosing the Part D plan best for them.
 Beneficiaries need to be well informed and compare options in order to make the market work well.
 However, a June 2012 report from the National Bureau of Economic Research found that fewer than 10 percent of individuals enrolled in what would be for them the most cost effective Part D plan.
 More needs to be done to encourage beneficiaries to shop around and to provide beneficiaries with the tools and support needed to make well-informed decisions.
 In its March 2012 Report, MedPAC states that only about 6 percent of beneficiaries switched plans voluntarily.

-The MAPRx Coalition is supported by grants from Pfizer, Eli Lilly and Company, AbbVie, Amgen, BIO, Bristol-Myers Squibb, Genentech, GlaxoSmithKline, Merck, Novo Nordisk, Otsuka, and PhRMA.
+The MAPRx Coalition is supported by grants from PhRMA, Pfizer, GlaxoSmithKline, AbbVie, Amgen, BIO, Bristol-Myers Squibb, Eli Lilly and Company, Genentech, Merck, Novo Nordisk, Otsuka, and Viatris.